-Entertainment (3 hours, fall; offered as scheduled online) This course focuses on the application of facility operations and event management principles and concepts providing students with an in-depth investigation of the unique challenges and opportunities that are faced by a business manager in the context of events at sport and entertainment venues.
+Entertainment (3 hours, fall; offered as scheduled online) Sport and entertainment (amateur and professional) activities are held in facilities that create unique opportunities for the sport and entertainment business manager.
+This course focuses on the application of facility operations and event management principles and concepts providing students with an in-depth investigation of the unique challenges and opportunities that are faced by a business manager in the context of events at sport and entertainment venues.
 This course will examine differing styles of facility management and the many areas that it encompasses to include planning, designing, equipping, human resources, budgeting, marketing, and risk management.
 Prerequisite: None.